YMandCL/Industrial-Production-Exploratory/README.md

 2. Check heteroscedacity in the residual plots (funnel shape)

-2. Implement alternative parameters to first LSTM
+3. Implement alternative parameters to first LSTM

-3. Project estimates in first LSTM.
+4. Project estimates in first LSTM.

-3. Finish second LSTM model
+5. Finish second LSTM model

-4. Build random forest to compare errors
+6. Build random forest to compare errors

-5. Build ARIMA model
+7. Build ARIMA model

-6. Model 3 Month and 10 Year to predict yield curve
+8. Model 3 Month and 10 Year to predict yield curve

+9. Which elements have collinearity?